Get a wildlife licence for your development project

 Getting surveys wrong or skipping them can halt your project and expose you to criminal prosecution.
 The law protects species regardless of whether you knew they were there.
 Commissioning surveys early is the single most effective way to avoid costly surprises.

-The consequences of proceeding without surveys include criminal prosecution (up to 6 months imprisonment and unlimited fine on summary conviction, or up to 2 years on indictment), project delays of 6 to 12 months if species are discovered during works, and planning refusal where ecological information is insufficient.
+The consequences of proceeding without surveys include criminal prosecution (up to 6 months imprisonment and an unlimited fine on summary conviction - these are summary-only offences), project delays of 6 to 12 months if species are discovered during works, and planning refusal where ecological information is insufficient.

 You should assume surveys are needed if your development involves any of the following: